harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 .. note::

    All the above arrays are **row stochastic** meaning that the sum of the values in each row sum to 1.
-   This is because these are all probabilities and each row enumerates all possibilities, thus their total prbability must be 1.
+   This is because these are all probabilities and each row enumerates all possibilities, thus their total probability must be 1.
    Calculate values accordingly

 These are all printed as part of the reper for :class:`h2mm_model`

-There are ot number of other secondary parameters stored in the :class:`h2mm_model` object.
+There are a number of other secondary parameters stored in the :class:`h2mm_model` object.
-The size of the matricies can be accessed with
+The size of the matrices can be accessed with

 - :attr:`h2mm_model.nstate` the number of states
 - :attr:`h2mm_model.ndet` the number of detectors